 6. MAX232 Ratings

-The voltage, current and power ratings of any device displays its power requirement i.e. how much voltage and current is required for its operation.
+- The voltage, current and power ratings of any device display its power requirement i.e. how much voltage and current is required for its operation.

-I have provided MAX 232's current, voltage, power ratings in the table shown below.
+- I have provided MAX 232's current, voltage and power ratings in the table shown below.

 7. MAX232 ApplicationsMAX 232 has a lot of real-life applications, a few of which are given below.